when-moon/blockPoll/README.md

 Once the vote is cast, a central tallying authority is responsible for ensuring that the voting process was conducted fairly and - depending on the type of system used - the votes have been recorded and tallied correctly ensuring the validity of the winning candidate.

-### How does blockPoll improve on these mechanisms?
+### How does blockPoll improve on these mechanisms? <a name="How does blockPoll improve on these mechanisms?"></a>

 #### Immutability
-The Proof of Work (PoW) consensus protocol used by the Ethereum network ensures that once all nodes have agreed on its state, no one node has the power to falsify the data or to censor changes.
+The [Proof of Work (PoW)](https://github.com/ethereum/wiki/wiki/Proof-of-Stake-FAQ) consensus protocol used by the Ethereum network ensures that once all nodes have agreed on its state, no one node has the power to falsify the data or to censor changes.
 As such, once the contract has been deployed and the start block has been mined, no individual can alter the state of the contract and in such disrupt the validity of the vote and subsequently the results of the election.

 Any change to the contract would result in a disagreement between the nodes.
 This gives both voters and voting candidates the peace of mind that the result of the vote has not been altered or tampered with during its life cycle.
 This relegates the voters and candidates from the need of a central tallying authority and removes the need to trust in these entities.